bss/sorbet_auto_typer/README.md

 # SorbetAutoTyper

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/sorbet_auto_typer`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+SorbetAutoTyper is a tool that is able to add sorbet signatures to files by instrumenting code, for example by running the test suite of a project.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (you probably want to add it in the development/test section):

 ```ruby
 gem 'sorbet_auto_typer'